MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-overview.md

 The following scenarios are supported by the Azure Stack support team:

-1. AKS Engine deploys all cluster artifacts as described by the [following template](https://github.com/Azure/aks-engine/tree/master/examples/azure-stack).
+1. AKS Engine deploys all cluster artifacts following the guidelines in this documentation and using the [following template](https://github.com/Azure/aks-engine/tree/master/examples/azure-stack).
 2. AKS Engine deploys the cluster on an existing VNET.
 For more information, see [Using a custom virtual network with AKS Engine](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/custom-vnet.md).
 3. AKS Engine deploys VMs and executes associated extensions.
 For more information, see [Extensions](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md).
 4. [Upgrade](azure-stack-kubernetes-aks-engine-upgrade.md) and [scale](azure-stack-kubernetes-aks-engine-scale.md) operations.